FYI: This post originally appeared April 17, 2011.

 Also, the last time I was out for Pittsburgh’s St. Patrick’s Day parade I watched a guy propped up against a parked car slide ALL the way down the side of it and, without breaking his fall, face plant into the green-glittered curb.
 And that was my first and last St. Patty’s Day parade.

-So, if you, too, are staying in on Saturday and avoiding all of the public intoxication, you may fancy #43 New England Boiled Dinner…
+So, if you, too, are staying in over St. Patrick’s Day and avoiding all of the public intoxication, you may fancy #43 New England Boiled Dinner…

 All last week Cleve and I were willing hostages in our own home.
 We committed ourselves to The Kennedys, the much-maligned 8-part mini-series that was produced by The History Channel and then subsequently dumped because of ‘historical inaccuracy.’
 A few other networks passed on it as well and it ended up on something called the Reelz Channel, which most of America has never heard of.
 If you like a good conspiracy, you can believe the rumor that the Kennedy offspring had it killed.